 - Search the census records a J. T. Maddox and M. J. Maddox to determine the couple’s full names.
 The census records can give you more clues to the woman’s identity.

-- Search marriage records of the county and/or state (including neighboring counties/states) for the couple’s marriage record.
+- Search marriage records of the county and/or state (including neighboring counties/states) for the couple’s marriage record or this couple, you would search for a male J. T. Maddox marrying a female M. J. [last name unknown].

 - Oral history can provide clues for the start of your search.
 Even in our modern times, illegitimacy is still a sensitive topic for older generations.
 Ask and explore your family’s family knowledge, but be sensitive.